datacarpentry/python-socialsci/episodes/01-introduction.md

 has expanded to include **Ju**lia, **Pyt**hon, and **R**, so the name was changed to "Jupyter" as a reference to these core languages.
 Today, Jupyter supports even more languages, but we will be using it only for Python code.
-Specifically, we will be using **Jupyter notebooks**, which allows us to easily take notes about our analysis and view plots within the same document where we code.
+Specifically, we will be using **Jupyter notebooks**, which allow us to easily take notes about our analysis and view plots within the same document where we code.
 This facilitates sharing and reproducibility of analyses, and the notebook interface is easily accessible through any web browser.
 Jupyter notebooks are started